Best electric bikes 2026: Assisted bikes for road, gravel, commuting and more

-You'll find our picks of the best electric bikes by price point and by type below, or head to the bottom of the page for our buyer's guide to how to choose the best electric bike for your needs.
+You'll find our picks of the best electric bikes by e-bike type below.
+Alternatively, head to the bottom of the page for our buyer's guide on how to choose the best electric bike for your needs.

 Best electric bikes available today